sergiocollado/potpourri/Notes_on_linux.md

 ## Starting with a Linux System.

 Most commonly you would use an already designed Linux system, there are many chances that lenguage is set to english, and you must change it to you keyboard cofingurations.
-Just for reference: u should  run the following command:
+Just for reference: you should  run the following command:

 ```bash
 $> del lang=es